taltechnlp/jutukuva/DEPLOYMENT.md

 # Deployment Guide for tekstiks.ee/kk

-Complete guide for deploying Kirikaja web viewer to `tekstiks.ee/kk` using PM2 and nginx.
+Complete guide for deploying Jutukuva web viewer to `tekstiks.ee/kk` using PM2 and nginx.

 ## Prerequisites